An Operational Approach to Information Leakage via Generalized Gain Functions: Preliminaries

 \emph{Notation.} We use capital letters to denote random variables, e.g., $X$, and capital calligraphic letters to denote their corresponding alphabet, e.g., $\mathcal{X}$.
 We consider only finite alphabets in this work.
 We use $\mathbb{E}_X[\cdot]$ to denote expectation with respect to $P_X$ and $U-X-Y$ to denote that the random variables form a Markov chain.
 We use $\text{supp}(X):=\{x:P_X(x)>0\}$ to denote the support set of $X$.
 We use $H(X)$, $I(X;Y)$, and $D(P_X\|Q_X)$ to denote entropy, mutual information, and relative entropy, respectively.
 Given two probability distributions $P_X$ and $Q_X$ over an alphabet $\mathcal{X}$, we write $P_X\ll Q_X$ to denote that $P_X$ is absolutely continuous with respect to $Q_X$.
 Finally, we use $\log$ to denote the natural logarithm.

-We begin by formally defining the maximal expected gain of an adversary in guessing an unknown random variable, which is impetus for this work. \begin{definition}[Maximal expected gain] Given a probability distribution $P_X$ on a finite alphabet $\mathcal{X}$ and let $P_{\hat{X}}$ (supported on $\mathcal{X}$) be a guessing strategy of an adversary to estimate $X$.
-The maximal expected gain is defined as
+We begin by defining the maximal expected gain of an adversary in guessing an unknown random variable, which is {an} impetus for this work. {A \emph{gain function} is defined as a function $g:[0,1]\rightarrow [0,\infty)$, and can be interpreted as a function that is applied to the probability of correctly guessing an unknown random variable.} \begin{definition}[Maximal expected gain] {Given a gain function $g:[0,1]\rightarrow \mathbb{R}$ and a probability distribution $P_X$ on a finite alphabet $\mathcal{X}$, the maximal expected gain is defined as }